Kingdom Hearts IV: Characters

-Sora, a teenager who uses a key-shaped weapon called the Keyblade to battle the forces of darkness, reprises his role from previous games as the main protagonist and playable character of the game.
+Sora, a teenager who uses a key-shaped weapon called the Keyblade to battle the forces of darkness, reprises his role from previous games as the main protagonist.
 Donald Duck and Goofy, the royal magician and knight captain of Disney Castle respectively, also return after having served as Sora's party companions.
-The game also features Strelitzia, a Keyblade wielder who previously appeared in the mobile game Kingdom Hearts Union χ.
+Mickey Mouse also returns from previous games.
+Sora serves as a member of the Dandelions, an organization working with the government of Quadratum, who share their name with the group from the mobile game Kingdom Hearts Union χ.
+Their other members include Strelitzia and Sigurd, Keyblade wielders who previously appeared in Union χ, and Vali, who appeared in the mobile game Kingdom Hearts Union χ Dark Road.
 Other main characters of the series, such as the protagonists of the games Kingdom Hearts Birth by Sleep and Kingdom Hearts 358/2 Days, will have minor roles in Kingdom Hearts IV, with Nomura open to finding a "good balance" with regards to including Final Fantasy characters that have been a part of the series.
-Mickey Mouse also returns from previous games.
+Disney and Pixar characters who serve as members of Sora's party include Miguel and Héctor from Coco.
+Other Disney and Pixar characters that appear include Ernesto de la Cruz, and the villains Hades and Maleficent, the latter who plays a "very important role" in the game.